CTSRD-CHERI/cheritest/README.md

 	# On exit the register $v0 will contain the number of traps that happenend
 	# And register $k1 will contain information about the last trap (unless the test modified it
 	# it should be zero if no exceptions were triggered)

+	# The following two macros can be used to simplify testing for exceptions:

+	# check_instruction_traps: The exception details will be saved in arg1 ($s0),
+	# the remaining arguments are the test code.
+	# This can be checked in the python code using using self.assertCompressedTrapInfo()
+	check_instruction_traps $s0, teq $zero, $zero	# or any other code that causes a trap
+	# If you don't have enough gprs available for this test you can also store the
+	# trap info in a capability register with check_instruction_traps_info_in_creg:
+	check_instruction_traps_info_in_creg $c9, csetbounds $c1, $cnull, 10	# or any other code that causes a trap
 END_TEST
 ```